nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Details of the Participation class are included [below](#participation-class).
 </div>

-7. **Command Result:** Once the enrollment is completed, EnrollCommand returns a CommandResult with a message indicating the successful enrollment.
+7. Once the enrollment is completed, EnrollCommand returns a **CommandResult** with a message indicating the successful enrollment.
-8. **Return Flow:** The result then flows back through LogicManager.
+8. The result then flows back through **LogicManager**.

 <br>